 Extension at the University of Nebraska-Lincoln is actively involved in programming that helps homeowners, industry, and youth audiences understand onsite wastewater treatment systems for handling domestic sewage.

 Treatment of wastewater using onsite systems, such as septic tanks and drainfields, plays a very important role in protecting the water and environment of Nebraska and supporting economic development.
-Sharon Skipton, Extension Educator, and Jan Hygnstrom, Extension Project Manager at UNL, are available for homeowner workshops.
-Contact them at 402-472-3662.

 Since wastewater contains pathogens and byproducts that are harmful to humans and the environment, onsite systems must be correctly installed and maintained by a certified professional.
 Wayne Woldt, Biological Systems Engineering and School of Natural Resources, will be offering training programs for onsite professionals, taken in preparation for certification exams as well to meet continuing education requirements.